fghjorth/lqrps17/README.md

 #### 4: Regression 2

 - Highton, B. og Wolfinger, W.E.
 (2001): The first seven years of the political life cycle. *American Journal of Political Science* 45(1): 202-209. (focus on tables and design and analysis)
-- Iversen, T. og Rosenbluth, F. (2008): Work and Power: The Connection Between Female Labor Force Participation and Female Political Representation. *Annu.
+- Iversen, T., & Rosenbluth, F. (2008).
+Work and power: The connection between female labor force participation and female political representation. *Annu.
 Rev. Polit.
-Sci.*, 11: 479–495. (focus on tables and design and analysis)
+Sci.*, 11, 479-495. (focus on tables and design and analysis)

 #### 5: Experiments 1